TimoCr/Coursera_Getting_and_Cleaning_Data_Course-Project/README.md

 - any transformations or work that were performed to clean up the data

 # Tidy Data Set
-The submitted textfile called tidyDataset.txt contains the result of the runned R script
+The submitted textfile called tidyDataset.txt contains the result of the runned R script.